 A: Generally we do not accept replacements or substitutes.
 In the event of an accident, illness, or natural disaster however, Deseos will review your case.
 Please contact us.

 A: Yes!
 Of course you may join in the same category again.
 There is no one time limit.
-Every year the level of dancing improves and new contestants make it to the finals.
+Every year the level of dancing improves and new contestants join and make it to the finals.
 It's a different experience with a different challenge every time.

 Registration / Video Submission Related